 - 1/2 cup (60g) whole wheat flour (I use KAF whole wheat)

 - Water (preferably warm around 85F )

-- The overall process typically takes 7 days, if the temperature is warm enough.
-However, it can take up to 2 weeks or more for a strong starter to become established.
+- The overall process typically takes 7 days, if the temperature is warm enough, ideally 75+ F. However, it can take up to 2 weeks or more for a strong starter to become established.
 Please be patient.
-Find a warm spot for your starter to rise (see tip in recipe below), and use warm water in your feedings (if necessary) to give the fermentation a boost.
+Find a warm spot for your starter to rise (see tip in recipe below), and use warm water in your feedings if necessary to give the fermentation a boost.